jaybeecave/resume/README.md

 <h4>(2019 - Present)</h4>
 Coastgroup is a group of companies with over 250 employees and was originally a client of NERDY through Displayworks.

 I was brought on to continue work on Shredder, an internal job system I built for Displayworks, retrofitting and improving it for use in other companies within the group.
-Built on __Vue.js__ and __Golang__ I have since integrated with both __Gsuite__ and __MYOB Accountright__ drastically improving the workflow of the account managers within the group.
+Built on __Vue.js__ and __Golang__ I have since integrated with both __Gsuite__ and __MYOB Accountright__ drastically improving the workflow of the account managers.
 I have also been in charge of improving their digital presence and launching new e-commerce sites on __BigCommerce__.

 __Responsibilities include:__
 - Working directly with managers of both Exhibition Hire Services and Show Light & Power retrofitting Shredder to suit their more event orientated businesses